hrishikesh1990/freelancer_report/docs/3-why-should-you-hire-a-freelance-developer.md

 While hiring a freelance developer may or may not be cheaper than hiring a permanent employee, it can definitely save overhead costs like benefits, office space, and supplies.

-That too in a volatile funding climate, freelancers can be a boon.
-Sure, companies might need to take tough decisions such as a hiring freeze in some situations.
+Especially, in a volatile funding climate, freelancers can be a boon.
+To adapt to a tough market, companies might need to take challenging decisions such as a hiring freeze.
 Using freelancers to supplement the team with freelancers can be the solution to keep up the growth.

-### 5. Instantly increase the team’s bandwidth

-Other times might call for an immediate need for more manpower.
-This includes situations when the team’s bandwidth has been maxed out, with opportunities being missed if there’s a long delay in getting more team members in.

-Hiring freelance developers for such situations can prove to be a great solution.
-Freelancers can start work almost immediately, resulting in fast turnarounds.
-This further allows them to act as extensions to the in-house team and ensure the pace is kept up through the high demand.

 ### 6. Take advantage of worldwide talent